 In 1Password Teams, Travel Mode is even cooler.
 If you’re a team administrator, you have total control over which secrets your employees can travel with.
 You can turn Travel Mode on and off for your team members, so you can ensure that company information stays safe at all times.

 Travel Mode is going to change how you use 1Password.
 It’s already changed the way we use it.
-When we gave a sneak peak to our friends at Basecamp, here’s what their founder, David Heinemeier Hansson, had to say:
+When we gave a sneak peek to our friends at Basecamp, here’s what their founder, David Heinemeier Hansson, had to say:

 International travel while maintaining your privacy (and dignity!) has become increasingly tough.
 We need better tools to help protect ourselves against unwarranted searches and the leakage of business and personal secrets.
 1Password is taking a great step in that direction with their new Travel Mode.
 Bravo.